 Statistic Description Hits The total number of cache hits.
 Misses (Cacheable) The number of cache misses for objects that can otherwise be cached.
 Misses (Total) The number of cache misses for all objects.
 Inter-Stripe Hits The number of inter-stripe cache hits for each TMM.
 Inter-Stripe Misses The number of inter-stripe cache misses for each TMM.
 Remote Hits The number of cache hits for owner TMMs.
+For LTM only, the number of cache hits for owner TMMs.
+For AAM, this statistic does not apply.
+Note that an increment of two can occur on first request.
 Remote Misses The number of cache misses for owner TMMs.